sinusphi/venvipy/README.md

 - Create virtual environments from any Python version (3.3+) which is properly build or installed on your system
 - Install and update Pip with one click
 - Clone an environment from a requirements file
-- Modify any environment by adding or removing packages
 - Search and install packages from [PyPI (Python Package Index)](https://pypi.org/)
-- Generate requirements from any existing environment
+- Generate requirements from an existing environment
 - List detailed information about installed packages
+- Show dependency tree (using [pipdeptree](https://github.com/naiquevin/pipdeptree) package)
+- Modify any environment by adding or removing packages _(comming soon)_

 ### **Prerequisits**